You are here: Guide to childcare for children with special educational needs and disabilities in England

-The Family and Childcare Trust has produced a range of addtional work and content on childcare for children with special educational needs and disabilities.
-From an inspirational short documentary series about families with children wtih special educational needs and disabilities to research and parliamentary inquiries seeking to address barriers faced by families, you may find the following content and links useful.
+Coram Family and Childcare has produced a range of additional work and content on childcare for children with special educational needs and disabilities.
+From an inspirational short documentary series about families with children with special educational needs and disabilities to research and parliamentary inquiries seeking to address barriers faced by families, you may find the following content and links useful.

-An invaluable source of information about childcare can often be other parents who might have shared similar experiences as you.
-They can give good insight and tips about how best to access services and how to find appropriate childcare.
-Explore the stories and advice from families of children with special educational needs and disabilities with whom we spoke.
+An invaluable source of information about childcare can often be other parents who might have had similar experiences as you.
+Read about their stories and advice.

 Our research on SEND